tommydoan/SQL_Finance-analysis/README.md

 Product owner wants to get the report with top 3 product and be filtered out by each division with the sold quantity in the particular financial year.

-##Retrieve the top 2 markets in every region by their gross sales amount in FY=2021
+## The 8 th requirement : Retrieve the top 2 markets in every region by their gross sales amount in FY=2021
 Product owner wants to get the top 2 markets in each region by gross sale.
 This time, they forcus on gross sale and FY is 2021